-- If your child has an allergy to this drug or any part of this drug.
+- If you have an allergy to amyl nitrite or any other part of this drug.

-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
+Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- To lower the chance of feeling dizzy or passing out, have your child get up slowly over a few minutes when sitting or lying down.
-Have your child be extra careful climbing stairs.
+- To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
+Be careful going up and down stairs.

-- If your child has been taking this drug for a long time or at high doses, it may not work as well and your child may need higher doses to get the same effect.
+- If you have been taking this drug for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
 This is known as tolerance.
-Call the doctor if this drug stops working well.
-Do not give more than ordered.
+Call your doctor if this drug stops working well.
+Do not take more than ordered.

 - This drug may catch on fire.
 Do not use near an open flame or while smoking.

-- This drug may cause harm to the unborn baby if your child takes it during pregnancy.
-If your child is pregnant or gets pregnant while taking this drug, call the doctor right away.
+- This drug may cause harm to the unborn baby if you take it while you are pregnant.
+If you are pregnant or you get pregnant while taking this drug, call your doctor right away.

-- Tell the doctor if your child is breast-feeding a baby.
-You will need to talk about any risks to the baby.
+- Tell your doctor if you are breast-feeding.
+You will need to talk about any risks to your baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.